-- Submit the Student Application for Admission, and the International Student Financial Guarantee (Parts I & II), to the Office of Admissions, OBU Box 61174, 500 W. University, Shawnee, OK 74804, USA. - Submit an official transcript from every secondary school attended, as well as a certified copy of the results of standardized examinations and of all diplomas or certificates awarded.
+Submit the Student Application for Admission, and the International Student Financial Guarantee (Parts I & II), to the Office of Admissions, OBU Box 61174, 500 W. University, Shawnee, OK 74804, USA.
+Submit an official transcript from every secondary school attended, as well as a certified copy of the results of standardized examinations and of all diplomas or certificates awarded.
 Your documents need to be translated into English and evaluated.
-To do this, please send the original documents to:
+If you require assistance, please send the original documents to: